People Need Our Insight On Their "Am I The Jerk?" Stories

 “This has been happening since I started high school.
 In my country, every class has a teacher assigned to take care and look after them for the 4-year period until the class finishes.

 So, two years ago when I started high school I honestly had no idea what crazy things awaited me.
 I, 18 female, have been diagnosed with depression and anger issues as well as PTSD.
+This is not trying to excuse my behavior as I do actively work on managing my emotions and try to avoid outbursts at school.

-My teacher, 57 female, is a bit old-fashioned and is big on making comments about anything we do wrong.
 Today we were talking about an incident in which the French teacher saw me smoking with some friends before school started (no I wasn’t even near the school, I had at least a 10-minute walk from there to the gates) and she decided it was so bad that she had to tell my teacher (I also have asthma and have had it for the past 6 years).

 Now, I have told my teacher several times that it’s my health, my money, and my (informed) choice to smoke although I have lied to her that I stopped smoking just to get her off my back.
+The breaking point was bringing the fact that my mom also cared about my health to which the following conversation started:

 Me: I’m sorry but you do not know my medical past and why I even have asthma.
-Also, it’s my body and my health that I’m ruining.

 Teacher: But with your illness, you shouldn’t even be around smoke!

+Me: It’s just asthma!
+If I want to mess up my health I will do so!
+As to the fact that my mom cares, she doesn’t.
 The sole reason I even have asthma is because she didn’t bring me to the doctor when I got sick 3 times in a row, deciding to treat me at home.

 Of course, she got extremely offended and tried to rescue my mom’s reputation to which I simply yelled that my mom isn’t a saint before going to the bathroom crying.

+My mom is also a teacher (she teaches math) and is 53.
 She is not as old-fashioned as my teacher but she wasn’t exactly kind as I grew up (before she divorced my dad).
 Even now after going to therapy with her she still has anger outbursts but very rare and I can usually deescalate them.

 I am very upset with my teacher as this is not the first time she brought this up since the smoking incident happened before Easter break and she is extremely entitled to our free time (e.x: she forces us to participate in competitions, she tries to make us feel bad if she wants to do an activity with us but we tell her genuinely that we don’t want to participate and tries to gaslight us that she understands our problems because she is a mother).